nakaken0629/portfolio/content/post/scratch/kao-piano/index.md

 ## One point

-This is a logic to play sound during keeping touch the buttons.
+This is the logic used to produce sound as long as the button is touched.

 {{< figure src="scratchblocks.png" >}}